-Investments, other than investments in subsidiaries and associates, are either classified as available-for-sale or loans and receivables.
+Investments, other than investments in subsidiaries and associates, are either classified as financial assets at amortised cost or at fair value through other comprehensive income.

-Available-for-sale investments are initially recorded at fair value.
+Investments held for trading are initially recorded at fair value.
 They are subsequently remeasured at each reporting date to fair value.
 Any unrealised gains and losses are recognised in other comprehensive income and deferred in equity until an investment is disposed of or impaired, at which time the cumulative gain or loss deferred in equity is included in the profit and loss account.

-Loans and receivables are measured on initial recognition at fair value, and are subsequently measured at amortised cost using the effective interest rate method.
+Loans and receivables are measured on initial recognition at fair value, and are subsequently measured at amortised cost using the effective interest rate method, less allowance for impairments